softwareguru/osacon-website/content/blog/cfp.md

 ---

-OSA CON is back for 2023!
+## OSA CON is back for 2023!
 Mark your calendar for December 12-14, 2023.

 ### Focus of the 2023 edition
 We’re staying true to our roots in analytics and open source.
 Join us as we continue to explore the latest in open-source analytics, engaging in comprehensive discussions, and sharing ground-breaking ideas at OSA CON 2023.
 We are also introducing an AI track, focusing on how builders are integrating AI into their products, communities, and changing the data landscape.

+Join us as a speaker, **deadline for submissions is October 12, 2023**.

+Visit our [call for presentations](http://sessionize.com/osa-con-2023) for more information.